 With respect to alien (non-U.S.) surplus lines insurers, states may not prohibit a surplus lines broker from placing non-admitted insurance with, or procuring non-admitted insurance from, a non-U.S., non-admitted insurer that is listed on the Quarterly Listing of Alien Insurers maintained by the NAIC’s International Insurer’s Department (“IID List”).

 While most states have now amended their surplus lines laws to incorporate the NRRA requirements, a number of state regulators are continuing to request financial and/or premium information as well as a fee in order to include that company on their state’s eligibility list.
-While these lists are “voluntary”, many surplus lines carriers have opted to participate as they believe their absence from an eligibility list places them at a commercial disadvantage in the market.
+While these lists are arguably “voluntary” (and some states like California expressly acknowledge the voluntary nature of their white lists), many surplus lines carriers have opted to participate as they believe their absence from an eligibility list places them at a commercial disadvantage in the market.
 Moreover, some states continue to expect that surplus lines insurers will maintain listing on their eligibility lists and/or “federally authorized” lists and, at times, have refused to accept surplus lines premium tax remittance from surplus lines brokers placing insurance coverage through insurance carriers that have not obtained admission thereon.
+Some of these states take the position that they may “confirm eligibility” with the NRRA by requiring admission onto their white lists.
 We expect the states requiring these additional submissions will diminish in time as they begin to rely more on the financial information that is now available for reference and download from the NAIC website.

 Exempt Commercial Purchasers (ECP’s)